Guidelines for EdSource Commentaries

 - Be generous in your use of hyperlinks so that readers can get more details, or find backup information for your assertions.
 However, hyperlinks do not substitute for explaining terms or concepts.

-- If your commentary is accepted for publication, you will need to provide a high resolution image of the author(s), ideally a headshot at least 600 px in width.
+- If your commentary is accepted for publication, you will need to provide a high resolution image of the author(s), ideally a square headshot at least 600 px in width.